 The Royal Academy of Dance Awards Ceremony 2017 was held in The Sherfield Building at Imperial College’s South Kensington Campus.
-Here, Luke Rittner CBE, Chief Executive of the Royal Academy of Dance, gave a welcome address which explained why all dance teachers must strive to remain well-educated and dedicated.
-Michelle Groves, Director of Education and Training at the Royal Academy of Dance, then proceeded to announce the awards, with Darcey Bussell CBE, President of the Royal Academy of Dance, congratulating each graduate as they crossed the stage.
+Here, Luke Rittner CBE, chief executive of the Royal Academy of Dance, gave a welcome address which explained why all dance teachers must strive to remain well educated and dedicated.
+Michelle Groves, director of education and training at the Royal Academy of Dance, then proceeded to announce the awards, with Darcey Bussell CBE, president of the Royal Academy of Dance, congratulating each graduate as they crossed the stage.

 Artist Deborah MacMillan has designed ballets for the stage and television and is the custodian of the ballets of her late husband Sir Kenneth MacMillan (The Royal Ballet’s former artistic director and choreographer).
 This means she divides her time between overseeing productions of his ballets and her own work as an artist.
 Lady MacMillan’s speech was full of anecdotes about her husband’s development as a young dancer and her own thoughts on the importance of art in education.
 Significantly, she urged all the graduates present to use their knowledge to motivate others to get the most from dance and emphasised the essential role of inspiring teachers in keeping the art of dance alive.

-Studying Dance Education with the Royal Academy of Dance has certainly reaffirmed to me just how much zeal I personally have for learning, improving, performing and watching dance.
+Studying Dance Education with the Royal Academy of Dance has reaffirmed to me just how much zeal I have for learning, improving, performing and watching dance.
 Without a doubt, sharing dance with others through both my writing and teaching is something I take great pride in and feel privileged to do.

 The Royal Academy of Dance often uses the tagline “Learn.
 Teach.
-Dance” in its marketing materials and I think that this will remain as one of my mottos.
+Dance” in its marketing materials and I think that this will remain one of my mottos.
 I will certainly continue to seek out knowledge, share ideas and seize every chance to dance as I am happiest when discovering new things, writing and working in a dance studio.
-Now possessing a comprehensive knowledge of dance and dance education, in addition to experience teaching individuals of all ages, I aspire to inspire the dance students and dance audiences of the future!
+Now possessing a comprehensive knowledge of dance and dance education, in addition to experience teaching individuals of all ages, I aspire to inspire the students and audiences of the future!